Notice: Undefined index: HTTP_REFERER in D:\CNES\index.php on line 3

 Clinical Trial In Pre-Symptomatic SMA

-The safety of EVRYSDI therapy for pre-symptomatic SMA is based on data from an open-label, single-arm study (Study 3) [see Clinical Studies].
-At the time of interim analysis, the study had enrolled 18 patients with pre-symptomatic SMA between 16 and 40 days of age at the time of the first dose (weight range 3.1 to 5.7 kg).
-The median exposure duration was 8.7 months (range: 0.5 to 22.8 months).
+The safety of EVRYSDI therapy for pre-symptomatic SMA is based on data from an open-label, single-arm study in 26 patients (Study 3) [see Clinical Studies].
+The patient population ranged in age from 16 to 41 days at the time of the first dose (weight range: 3.1 to 5.7 kg).
 The safety profile of EVRYSDI in pre-symptomatic patients in Study 3 is consistent with the safety profile for symptomatic SMA patients treated with EVRYSDI in clinical trials.

 Drug Interactions for Evrysdi